 IMPORTANT: The latest version of the RILOE is required for VFLOP to function properly with the Virtual Floppy Drive.
-For more information about RILOE, refer to the following website:
+For more information about RILOE, refer to the HP website at

-/B:[ALWAYS | ONCE | NEVER]

-This argument defines how the Virtual Floppy Drive is used to boot the target server.
+Command Line Input Result /B:[ALWAYS ONCE NEVER] This argument defines how the Virtual Floppy Drive is used to boot the target server. /P:[ON OFF] This argument defines the write-protect status of the Virtual Floppy Drive. /?
+This argument displays help information.

-/P:[ON | OFF]

-This argument defines the write-protect status of the Virtual Floppy Drive.